-See note 7 to the consolidated financial statements included elsewhere in this prospectus for a further discussion of our goodwill and intangible assets.
+See Note 7 to the Consolidated Financial Statements for a further discussion of our goodwill and intangible assets.

 Revenue and Cost Recognition

 As required by FASB ASC Topic 606, Revenue from Contracts with Customers ("ASC 606"), the Company recognizes revenue when, or as, control of the promised services or goods is transferred to our customers and in an amount that reflects the consideration the Company is contractually due in exchange for those services or goods.